sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/02_AREA2_sampling_design.md

 ## Getting Started with AREA2
 1\.
 Add the tool to your personal GEE repository by clicking this link: <a href="https://code.earthengine.google.com/?accept_repo=projects/AREA2/public" target="_blank" rel="noopener noreferrer">https://code.earthengine.google.com/?accept_repo=projects/AREA2/public</a>.
+    - **Note:** We have added a local version of AREA2 to our repository with some additional features and pre-set parameters. https://code.earthengine.google.com/1f971ddd4035bcac3c25e87b86396444 (Stratified_Random_Sampling_alteredAREA2 in the Liberia_Forest_SIG_workshops GEE repository)

 2\.
 On the left side of your GEE code editor under the scripts tab you will now see **projects/AREA2/public** listed under the **Reader** access repositories.
 You can click the drop down arrow to view the included scripts.
 <img align="center" src="./images/sampling/AREA2_repository.png"  vspace="10" width="400">